NissimHadar/hifi/BUILD_UWP.md

 As we are using UWP, add another variable (the first is used for non-UWP builds)
 * Set "Variable name": `QT_CMAKE_PREFIX_PATH_UWP`
 * Set "Variable value": `C:\Qt\5.9.1\winrt_x64_msvc2017\lib\cmake`
-*

 ### Step 5.
 Installing OpenSSL

 Download and install the Win64 OpenSSL v1.0.2 Installer[https://slproweb.com/products/Win32OpenSSL.html].

+UWP needs a version of OpenSSL that has been built through vcpgk.
+* Clone GitHub repository for vcpkg (<https://github.com/Microsoft/vcpkg>)
+* Open console and __cd__ to the vcpkg directory
+* Create vcpkg.exe: __>powershell -exec bypass scripts\bootstrap.ps1__
+* Build OpenSSL: __vcpkg install openssl:x64-uwp__.
+This will create a folder named x64-uwp in the ..vcpkg/installed folder.
+This is the OpenSSL path needed in the next step.
+* Create a new environment variable: Name: VCPKG_OPENSSL_PATH,  Value: the path to OpenSSL (from previous step).

 ### Step 6.
 Scribe